 The face of modern gaming would be very different today if some game developers decided not to pursue specific projects.
-We, the gamers of the world, would have been robbed of countless gaming experiences.
+The world’s gamers would have been robbed of countless gaming experiences.
 The Battlefield is one of those projects, and now, 18 years later, there are very few gamers in the world who have not played or heard of this legendary masterpiece by EA DICE.
-In our today’s session, we will discuss the top 20 best Battlefield Game for PC.
+In our today’s session, we will discuss the top 20 best Battlefield Games for PC.

 Best Battlefield Game

-When the game first came out in September 2002, it gave everyone a taste of what modern warfare felt like.
-Its concept was to recreate Historic battles that gave players the ability to pilot planes, tanks, and other military vehicles.
-The battlefield series is a first-person shooter game.
+When the game emerged in September 2002, it gave everyone a taste of modern warfare.
+Its concept was to recreate Historic battles that allowed players to pilot planes, tanks, and other military vehicles.
+The Battlefield series is a first-person shooter game.
 It consisted of a huge map and was focused mainly on Vehicular warfare and teamwork between the players.

-In later years, the developers focused on online multiplayer modes so that players around the world could connect with their friends and play remotely with their squads.
-At the beginning of the franchise, the game was first available on Microsoft Windows PC’s and OS X.
+In later years, the developers focused on online multiplayer modes so that players worldwide could connect with friends and play remotely with their squads.
+The game was first available on Microsoft Windows PCs and OS X at the franchise’s beginning.

-With time, the developers worked day and night and made this excellent series available to players across all platforms such as Playstation, Microsoft X-box, Macs, and Windows PCs.
+With time, the developers worked day and night, making this excellent series available to players across all platforms, such as Playstation, Microsoft X-box, Macs, and Windows PCs.

-What made This game so special is that there was no game at that time doing what Battlefield did, so everyone wanted a piece of it.
+This game was unique because no game then did what Battlefield did, so everyone wanted a piece.
 And as of 2012, Battlefield is one of the most popular games out there, with more than 50 million players worldwide with over 20 games.
-So, let’s take a trip down memory lane, see which Battlefield games are worth playing and pick the best one among them:
+So, let’s take a trip down memory lane, see which Battlefield games are worth playing, and pick the best one among them:

 1. Battlefield V (2018)